 - within its teaching, the Department seeks to create international understanding between students of differing nationalities so that they may learn to appreciate and value the cultures of other people;

-- in all its work the Department endeavours to develop pupils' understanding of the local environment (Dubai and the United Arab Emirates).
+- in all its work the Department endeavours to develop students' understanding of the local environment (Dubai and the United Arab Emirates).

-The Key Stage Three curriculum introduces students to Geography at secondary level by providing foundations in Year 7, consolidating in Year 8 and developing in Year 9 in preparation for GCSE.
+The Key Stage 3 curriculum introduces students to Geography at secondary level by providing foundations in Year 7, consolidating in Year 8 and introducing the GCSE course in Year.
 A range of areas are studied in the curriculum with a focus on both themes and locations including the local area.
 Fieldwork is an important area which takes place in and around the rapidly changing city of Dubai.